 The Discover it – Cashback Match is a powerhouse of a rewards credit card that also offers 14 months of 0% intro APR on both purchases and balance transfers (with a 3% balance transfer fee) and some impressive cash back rewards.
 Ranked as the top-rated card for customer satisfaction by J.D.
 Power, the Discover it – Cashback Match earns users 5% cash back in rotating categories that change quarterly (up to the quarterly maximum, currently $1,500, then it’s 1%) — you’ll earn 5% at home improvement stores and wholesale clubs (e.g., Sam’s Club and Costco.com) from April through June — as well as 1% cash back on all other purchases.
 You need to sign up for the 5% rewards each quarter, but Discover makes that easy to remember with reminder emails you can register for.
 In addition, Discover will match all the cash back you earn in your first year at the end of the year — meaning, if you earn $250 throughout the year, you’ll get another $250 for a total of $500 back.
 That’s a great deal!
 Cash back rewards can be redeemed for a direct deposit into your bank account, statement credit on your Discover card, gift cards or eCertificates and more.
 Other perks of this card include no annual fee, Discover Freeze it that lets you freeze your account from a smartphone or computer if it comes up missing and no foreign transaction fees.

-Rounding off our list of cards with a long 0% intro APR on purchases and cash back rewards is the Wells Fargo Cash Wise Visa Credit Card.
+Rounding off our list of cards with a long 0% intro APR on purchases and cash back rewards is the Wells Fargo Cash Wise Visa Card.
 In addition to a 0% intro APR on both purchases and balance transfers for 12 months (with an intro 3% balance transfer fee for the first 12 months, then it’s 5%), this credit card earns cardholders an unlimited 1.5% cash rewards on every purchase.
 There’s more good news if you use Apple Pay or Android Pay because you can earn 1.8% cash rewards on qualified mobile purchases you make in the first 12 months.
-On top of that, you’ll get a $150 bonus after spending $1,000 in the first 3 months, which is great if you plan to make a rather large purchase with the card.
-Cash rewards can be redeemed for cash into your Wells Fargo checking or savings account or as a paper check, for airline tickets, merchandise or gift cards and even to pay down eligible Wells Fargo loans and mortgages.
+On top of that, you’ll get a $200 bonus after spending $1,000 in the first 3 months, which is great if you plan to make a rather large purchase with the card.
+Cash rewards can be redeemed for a statement credit, cash into your Wells Fargo checking or savings account or as a paper check, or for airline tickets, merchandise or gift cards and even to pay down eligible Wells Fargo loans and mortgages.
 There is no annual fee associated with this card, but there are 3% foreign transaction fees, which means it may not be the best card to use outside of the country.
 Cardholders will also get up to $600 protection on their cell phone against covered damage or theft (note there is a $25 deductible).

 Cards with long 0% intro APRs on purchases